-- You receive a tax-free cash lump sum to spend as you wish. - You retain ownership of your property and may benefit from any increase in its value.
+- You receive a tax-free cash lump sum to spend as you wish. - You retain ownership of your property, so may benefit from any increase in value. - Paying the interest even for a short period of time can delay the impact of roll up and may save the borrower's estate money.